 Dr. Hough is a Senior Lecturer in Exercise Physiology.
-He is Module Leader for Applied Sport and Exercise Physiology and has experience in teaching in the areas of exercise physiology; endocrinology and environmental physiology.
+He is the Course Leader for the BSc.
+Sport and Exercise Science course and is Module Leader for Hormone and Immune Function in Sport and Exercise and has experience in teaching in the areas of exercise physiology; endocrinology and environmental physiology.

 Dr. Hough is a member of the Sport, Health and Performance Enhancement Centre.
 Since completing his PhD he has continued to focus on the impact of stress on the endocrine and immune systems.
 Specifically, his research focuses on the impact of stress on the hypothalamic pituitary adrenal (HPA) and hypothalamic pituitary gonadal axes and on a number of the appetite regulating hormones.
 He also focuses on the impact that chronic exercise stress has on specific human immune cells (T-cells and dendritic cells).